Misugiiso Takuya

 Misugiiso Takuya (born 11 May 1956 as Hidenori Kamisawa) is a former sumo wrestler from Hachinohe, Aomori, Japan.
 He made his professional debut in March 1971, and reached the top division in November 1977.
 His highest rank was maegashira 2.
 He was a member of Hanakago stable and served as sword-bearer to his stablemate Wajima during the yokozuna dohyo-iri.

 He retired in September 1986, and as of 2021 he is an elder in the Japan Sumo Association under the name Minezaki.
 He was the head coach of Minezaki stable which he founded in 1988 until its closure in 2021.
 He speaks English due to his frequent trips to Hawaii.
 He is married with one son.
-After reaching 65 years of age in May 2021 he was re-employed for a further five years as a consultant.
+After reaching 65 years of age in May 2021 he was re-employed for a further five years as a consultant and is currently working at Shibatayama stable.

+Nicknamed "Drone master", Misugiiso is known for his passion for drones piloting his own machines and having accumulated over 280 hours of flight handling.
+In December 2021, he was asked by the Japan Sumo Association to collaborate on an aerial photography project of the Ryōgoku Kokugikan.